 Tokyo (based on 2020 A/W fashion week)

 From what I’ve observed, Japanese street fashion consists of a stylish mix of bold and modern pieces.
 Tokyo fashion fans are probably the most experimental when it comes to street fashion.
-With their clashing prints, lolita dresses, edgy oversized layers and bold accessories.
+With their clashing prints, lolita dresses, edgy oversized layers, and bold accessories.

 My style cannot be termed as bold –in fact, it’s quite opposite.
-Which is why I decided to go for a more toned-down version of Tokyo street fashion.
+This is why I decided to go for a more toned-down version of Tokyo street fashion.
 I styled an edgy-chic, all-black outfit -a staple streetwear look you’ll see everywhere during Tokyo fashion weeks.

 Related: A quick guide to styling all-black outfits.